Clumsynite/clumsy-bot/README.md

 - `!gif <name>` command will give a random gif related to the given name

-- `!server` will return the server's name
+- `!server` will return the server's name and Total memebers in it